Woman confesses to killing husband before Haryana minister; case registered

 A woman here handed over a letter to Haryana Home Minister Anil Vij, "confessing" she killed her police officer-husband two and a half years back and saying that she wanted to be hanged for the crime, officials said on Tuesday.
 A post-mortem then had found nothing suspicious, police said, adding that a case has now been registered based on the letter.

-Sunil Kumari, widow of late Assistant Superintendent of Police Rohtas Singh, met the home minister on Monday at his residence when he was listing public grievances and handed him the letter, Ambala Superintendent of Police (SP) Abhishek Jorwal said.
+Sunil Kumari, widow of late Assistant Sub-Inspector (ASI) Rohtas Singh, met the home minister on Monday at his residence when he was listing public grievances and handed him the letter, Ambala Superintendent of Police (SP) Abhishek Jorwal said.
 In the letter, Kumari detailed how she killed her husband who, she claimed, was a drunkard, the official said.

 The woman further wrote that she never spoke a word about this to anyone and has been suffering from guilt, the official said.
 Vij said the woman gave him the letter and asked him to have her hanged for the crime she had committed.